rails/esbuild-rails/README.md

 ## The sister gem to rollupjs-rails

-This gem is almost identical in setup and purpose as [`rollupjs-rails`](https://github.com/rails/rollupjs-rails), which follows the same conventions, but uses [rollup.js](https://rollupjs.org) instead.
+This gem is almost identical in setup and purpose to [`rollupjs-rails`](https://github.com/rails/rollupjs-rails), which follows the same conventions, but uses [rollup.js](https://rollupjs.org) instead.

 ## License